oneye5/voxel-cone-tracing/README.md

 # IMGUI controls:
 ## Renderer settings:
-Re-voxelize:	Updates the voxel representation of the scene, should be done after any geometry changes.
-Light pos: 	Position of primary light source.
-Voxelization needs to occur for changes to be reflected.
-Light scale: 	Scale of primary light source, higher scales result in a brighter scene.
-Voxelization needs to occur for changes to be reflected.
+Re-voxelize:	Updates the voxel representation of the scene, should be done after any geometry changes. \t Light pos: 	Position of primary light source.
+Voxelization needs to occur for changes to be reflected. \t Light scale: 	Scale of primary light source, higher scales result in a brighter scene.
+Voxelization needs to occur for changes to be reflected. \t
 Light color:	The color of the light emitted from the primary light source.
 Voxelization needs to occur for changes to be reflected.
 Light brightness: The emission strength of the primary light source.
 Voxelization needs to occur for changes to be reflected.
 Ambient RGB:	The ambient color.
 Color is added based on AO.